Monday, January 26, 2009

 “I took her stuff home that evening.
 She had a route marked out in a fluorescent green high lighter.
 And she had notes written all over the map—in the broad margins on the sides and on the back.
 She had these yellow and pink stickies with notes written to herself in ball point about places to go and see at each of the stops.
 She had four or five different themes for taking different routes like she was thinking of various ways to cut it all.
 Like she had one with routes that would take her through places where there was a community of say Pakistanese or Bosnians, or Vietnamese, or Arabs, or Armenians or Chinese, or Filipinos, or Cubans or Iranians.
 Went from Washington to Metro park to Edison New Jersey to places in Florida, to Tennessee, Dearborn, Detroit and Los Angeles.
 But the one she had marked up in fluorescent green seemed to be just picked at random.
 Sort of zigzagging north to south all the way to the coast, ending up in the far north corner of Washington State.”

 “And she had this note to herself that says "I want to know if out there, its like the movies: all about old ladies with blue hair waitressing at diners and calling you hon and serving you coffee and pancakes; bibles in nightstand drawers in motels; trailer parks; plantation mansions in disarray; eighteen wheelers driven by muscular men; washer driers humming into the night; neon lights outsides lonely Laundromats redolent with Clorox,Tides, Downy softners; fluorescent cheese burritos under heat lamps at seven elevens; big weird churches; prefabricated and plastic monuments to the ten commandments; signs for selling guns; Miles and miles of shopping malls resembling toy construction sets in childish colors of baby blue and pink; Wal-Marts as far as the eye can see; white castles; big huge polypropylene flags flapping in the wind, red, blue, white.
 Acres and acres of parking lots for car dealers—SUVs, Fords, Hummers brand new and shiny—catching the clear blue day in their windshields and rear view mirrors winking back at you in the sunlight.
 Smith, Johnson, Williams, Jones, Brown, Miller, Davis Garcia, Rodriguez.
 Wilson, Anderson, Taylor, Thomas, Patel, Hernandez, Mitra, Moore.
 Booker, Banks, Mosley, Washington, William.
 Torres, Flores, Nguyen.
 Mo?
 Is that short for Mohammad?
 Boots with spurs; ten gallon hats; rodeos and ropes; bucking steers.
 And super-sized lonely shopping carts late at night in mega lit empty parking lots awash in corn syrupy light.
 Will it rain, shine, blizzard and blow and will it go from hot to cold, from desert to mountain all in one day?
 Will it be purple and teal and blue grass green and fuschia pinks?
 Daisies, blue bells, lilies, poppies, tomatoes, watermelons, pumpkins, corn, everywhere out of season.
 Monsanto-ized.
 The racket of cicadas, the croaking of bullfrogs.
 And road kill: a beloved dog (destined to be on the local evening news), the inevitable rabbit and fox.
 And deer leaping out of no where; an occasional sign for bears.
 Eagles over head, migrating geese, giant butterflies on their way to Brazil—but mostly white jet stream, like melting calligraphy up there, over head.
 Tanned, blonde sinewy, sculpted gorgeousness weather beaten faces fixed with Botox.
 Maple trees, poplars, cedar, magnolias, spruce, birch, gigantic ancient Sequoia redwoods.
 Checkered shirts, flannel and blue jeans.
 And maybe even a tornado, or two.
 Fierce and proud and guns and miles and miles of army bases.
 Will people say hello?
 Will I be able to make tonal differences?
 Or will it be mostly me and the car radio?
 Will songs get stuck in my head.
 Will I be lonely?
 Will I be sad?
 Sounds of lust indoors, and in back seats and from the room next door.
 Beds creaking, ceiling lights shaking.
 Easy riders passing by; hitchhikers, bikers—war vets—traveling in packs—long hair—tattoos, black leather—ripping the air with torn mufflers, registering something—killing time, waiting for Memorial day.
 Pink cadillacs, convertibles; rayban reflecting landscapes—showdowns and high noon,—no trespassing signs, welcome mats, and mailboxes shaped like log cabins and sitting ducks.
 Drawls, brawls and yawls.
 Will I be able to tell the accents.
 Howabout them apples.
 Will I accumulate mounds of Styrofoam and stash away in the legroom—variations of plastics.
 Routes, exits, turnpikes, oil price hikes.
 GreyHound competing with spark spewing speeding Chinatown buses.
 High security facilities flying the flag, churches flying the flag, schools flying the flag, baseball diamonds flying the flag, theme parks for Jesus and Buddha flying the flag and museums for—baseball bats flying the flag.
 Tribe-run Casinos and liquor stores, slick black hair and wing tipped shoes, fields of grass; sunflowers, golf courses and swimming pools.
 Gated communities, assisted living, cults.
 Live long and prosper.
 Waiting for the rapture.
 Piling up on canned food.
 Looking for the signs.
 Almost extinct natives living near open uranium pits.
 Bumper stickers: God Bless America; dairy cooperatives and the AFL-CIO.
 Tappan Zee and Kalamazoo.
 Rappahannock, Dakota, Iowa, Ohio, Nevada, Cherokee, Apache.
 And so forth.
 Will I see their ghosts in the woods?
 And at night on crossing the plains under the stars?
 Will I see the state lines as I cross them?
 Will I see the marks of what took place here, the Balkanization of this land?
 Will I see the source of that plan?
 Blue tuxedos, graduations, proms, weddings, police cars with sirens blaring, lights blazing speeding past.
 Freight trains running alongside with box cars carrying cargo of tanks, wheat; diapers; hobos and runaways.
 Turquoise and silver jewelry and big hair and fat.
 And beauty like nowhere else.
 Big sky—true—its been said many times, many ways—but big sky—no doubt about it.
 Diners, cows, highways, country lanes, mountain ranges, plains.
 Native.
 American Indians on reservations, and stars and planets you can reach out and touch.
 Skies, that you look at and can’t help but think of space.
 Think super novas.
 Think meteor showers.
 Think Wowee zoweee.
 Think, Houston we have a problem Think big.
 Think large canvases.
 Think paint that would need to be splashed with pails, or sprayed.
 No way, no time for trivialities of a brush here.
 Think curvature, think horizons, think big blue yonder, frontier out there, over there.
 Think moving, moves, moved forwarded going places always going places.
 Will I come back?
 Will I come back transformed?
 Will someone change after meeting me?
 Will I?
-And after all, what do you see, what can you see, really, when your just passing through?"
+And after all, what do you see, what can you see, really, when you're just passing through?"

 “She’s planning to go through the whole damn country She's picked well.
 She's traveling on the ground and seems like through the Milky Way too—in some places I don't know what she was planning to see—except the sky.
 And it’s not a straight line.
 I look at the map every day.
 I read her notations over and over again.
 I try to remember her name and I can’t.
 Or even her address.
 I keep a lookout for her at the DMV but I never see her.
 She never comes back.
 And then a month later I decided.
 I got the car fixed.
 I had some cash saved up.
 I was going to go back to Bosnia just for the heck of it.
 For a visit, I was thinking.
 But I’m going to use the money for this instead.
 I take a week off from work and I’m off.
 I’m following the fluorescent green line.
 I find out two days into the trip just as I get to Lebanon, Virginia that I’m having the time of my life—and that its going to take more then the week.
 So on day seven, as I’m passing through small towns in Ohio, I call in sick.
 I take another few days...just like that.
 And then a few days later I decide what the heck you only do this once—maybe twice—and I just go awol.
 So what I'll get fired.
 I'm seeing America.
 I got the map figured out here—the works cut out for me---heck the works already done for me.'